-The great Saudi 'sheikh-down' sees thousands of accounts frozen
+The great Saudi 'sheikh-down' sees thousands of bank accounts frozen

 Now, Saudi Arabia is doing both.